alloc/alien-rpc/packages/pathic/readme.md

 ### InferParamsArray

+Derive a tuple type, containing parameter values from a path pattern.

+### InferParamNames

-Derive an array from a path pattern that represents parameter values.
+Derive a tuple type, containing parameter names from a path pattern.

 ### PathTemplate